 Fender Acoustasonic Stratocaster

-It may seem strange to drop this here, but what is an Acoustasonic Stratocaster but a unique instrument inspired by Fender's creation?
+It may seem strange to drop this here, but the Acoustasonic Stratocaster is a unique instrument inspired by the Fender Stratocaster.
 Seamlessly crossing the bridge between acoustic and electric instruments, the combination of a Fender N4 Noiseless pickup with under-saddle and behind-the-bridge sensors codeveloped with Fishman give the Acoustasonic Strat a resonant voice all its own.

 Pictured: Fender Acoustasonic Stratocaster in 3-Color Sunburst

-As the visionary that was Leo Fender designed the Fender Strat to be modular, easy to hot rod and particularly amenable to the performance requirements of specific players, the Stratocaster guitar's many artist models offer straightforward access to the style and sound of your favorite guitarists.
+As the visionary that was Leo Fender designed the Fender Strat to be modular, easy to hot rod and particularly amenable to the performance requirements of specific players, the Stratocaster's many artist models offer straightforward access to the style and sound of celebrated guitarists.
 Here are some examples from rock legends to today's masters, so you can seek the best match for you and your music.

 Pictured: Fender H.E.R.
 Stratocaster in Blue Marlin